Disable Preloader

 • Exercise counseling

-A personalized nutrition plan is created to regulate calorie intake and correct vitamin/mineral deficiencies.
+A personalized nutrition plan is developed to regulate calorie intake and correct vitamin and mineral imbalances.

 Exercise Counseling